Sourdough Discard Hamburger Buns

 • To make this bread in the bread machine, add the ingredients to the loaf pan in the order the manufacturer suggests.
 Then set with to the dough setting.
 When it is done, skip to the step when you divide the dough into 8 equal pieces.

 • For the stand mixer: In the bowl of a stand mixer, mix together 3 cups flour, salt, and instant yeast.
 Set aside.
+3 ½ cups unbleached bread flour, 2 ½ teaspoons instant yeast, 1 ½ teaspoon salt

 • In a small bowl, microwave the water and honey together until warm.
-The temperature should be around 120-125º F degrees.
+The temperature should be around 120-125ยบ F degrees.
+Add the water-honey mixture now to the flour mixture and mix. ¾ cup warm water, 3 tablespoons honey

 • Add the sourdough discard, oil and whisked egg.
-Then mix.
+Then mix. ยฝ cup sourdough discard, 3 tablespoons vegetable oil , 1 large egg

 • Start adding the remaining flour little by little, a couple tablespoons at a time.
 Stop adding the flour, when the dough just starts coming together from the sides.
 You may or may not need all the flour.
 Do not add more flour than required.
 The dough will be little sticky and shaggy.
 That is okay.

 • Knead on medium-low speed for around 10 minutes using the dough hook attachment of your stand mixer.
-If you don’t have a stand mixer you can knead by hand.
+If you don't have a stand mixer you can knead by hand.
+The dough will be smooth and little sticky but after you have kneaded it well, it will spring back back if you poke it.

 • Transfer this dough to a oiled bowl, cover with a light kitchen towel and keep at a warm place for 1-2 hours or until double in size.
-If it’s really cold when you are making these buns, preheat oven to 200º F degrees and then switch if off.
+If it’s really cold when you are making these buns, preheat oven to 200ยบ F degrees and then switch if off.
 Place the dough inside the oven (with the oven being off) and let it rise there.

 • After the dough has risen, turn it out onto a lightly floured surface.
 Punch it down to release the air.